Location Notebook: Kentucky Keeps Its Economy On Track

 The solution was to create incentive programs that allowed the state to work aggressively to support existing employers, not just new ones.
 The Incentives for a New Kentucky program debuted in 2009 and brought more tools to the toolbox, helping the state weather the downturn.
 The jobless rate has been inching downward, still higher than the national average, but heading in the right direction.
 Meanwhile, the U.S. Bureau of Labor Statistics announced earlier this year that Kentucky’s new business creation is on a hot streak.
 In the second quarter of last year, it led the nation, up a spot from the previous quarter.

 Beyond automotive, state economic development officials are targeting such sectors as distribution and logistics, food and beverage, healthcare, data centers, life sciences, sustainable manufacturing, and batteries/energy storage.
 Distribution, for example, benefits from the central location and the presence of UPS Worldport and DHL’s global hub.
-That helped persuade CafePress to expand its fulfillment and manufacturing operation and move its headquarters from California
+That helped persuade CafePress to expand its fulfillment and manufacturing operation and move its headquarters from California, and played a role as Groupon opened a distribution center in Kentucky.

 As for the $5 billion food products industry, it’s no secret that Kentucky makes nearly all of the world’s bourbon — there are actually more barrels of bourbon currently aging in Kentucky than there are humans there.
 Beyond the many other kinds of food that originate in Kentucky, there also are plenty of other kinds of adult beverages, notes Cabinet for Economic Development Secretary Larry Hayes.
 “We’ve exported wine to France and rum to the Caribbean.
 It tells you we have great craftsmanship.”